Quantifying Individual Risk for Binary Outcomes: Proofs

-{\bf Efficient influence function of $\gamma$}.
-The parametric submodel and the tangent space are the same as in the proof of efficient influence function of $\beta_0$.
+{\bf EIF of $\gamma$}.
+The parametric submodel and the tangent space are the same as in the proof of EIF of $\beta_0$.
 Under the parametric submodel indexed by $\theta$, the estimand $\gamma$ can be written as